10 Professional Tips for Painting Your Interior Walls

 5. Watch for Your Furniture

-Trust us on that one, the only little spot you will leave unprotected, the paint will happily go there, 100% sure!
+Trust us on this one, the little spot you leave unprotected, the paint will somehow find its way there, 100% sure!
 Get some cheap plastic sheets or blankets and cover your furniture and tables.
 Don’t forget to cover the TV as well!

 6. Remove Light Switches and Outlet Cover

 Don’t forget this a critical step!
 Don’t try to paint around these parts.
 They’re generally too slim to paint around them effectively, even with finer brushes.
 Use your scraper and take them off, you will be able to very quickly paint around the holes instead.
 This saves a whole lot of time.
-Put a bit of making tape on top of the switches, it prevents the button to get covered of paint dripping from the roller.
+Put a bit of masking tape on top of the switches, it prevents the buttons getting marked with paint dripping from the roller.

 7. Knife the Tape